Hydroponics: History

 As of 2017, Canada had hundreds of acres of large-scale commercial hydroponic greenhouses, producing tomatoes, peppers and cucumbers.

 Due to technological advancements within the industry and numerous economic factors, the global hydroponics market is forecast to grow from US$226.45 million in 2016 to US$724.87 million by 2023.

 Techniques

-There are two main variations for each medium: sub-irrigation and top irrigation.
+Hydroponic systems typically fall into two irrigation categories: sub-irrigation systems, where nutrient solution is supplied from below and roots absorb moisture upward (e.g., deep water culture, ebb-and-flow), and top-irrigation systems, where nutrient solution is applied from above through drip emitters or sprayers (e.g., nutrient film technique, aeroponics).Hydroponic techniques aim to simultaneously optimize the water, nutrient and oxygen supply to the plant roots.
 For all techniques, most hydroponic reservoirs are now built of plastic, but other materials have been used, including concrete, glass, metal, vegetable solids, and wood.
 The containers should exclude light to prevent algae and fungal growth in the hydroponic medium.

 Static solution culture

 In static solution culture, plants are grown in containers of nutrient solution, such as glass Mason jars (typically, in-home applications), pots, buckets, tubs, or tanks.
 The solution is usually gently aerated but may be un-aerated.
 If un-aerated, the solution level is kept low enough that enough roots are above the solution so they get adequate oxygen.
 A hole is cut (or drilled) in the top of the reservoir for each plant; if it is a jar or tub, it may be its lid, but otherwise, cardboard, foil, paper, wood or metal may be put on top.
 A single reservoir can be dedicated to a single plant, or to various plants.
 Reservoir size can be increased as plant size increases.
 A home-made system can be constructed from food containers or glass canning jars with aeration provided by an aquarium pump, aquarium airline tubing, aquarium valves or even a biofilm of green algae on the glass, through photosynthesis.
 Clear containers can also be covered with aluminium foil, butcher paper, black plastic, or other material to eliminate the effects of negative phototropism.
 The nutrient solution is changed either on a schedule, such as once per week, or when the concentration drops below a certain level as determined with an electrical conductivity meter.
 Whenever the solution is depleted below a certain level, either water or fresh nutrient solution is added.
 A Mariotte's bottle, or a float valve, can be used to automatically maintain the solution level.
 In raft solution culture, plants are placed in a sheet of buoyant plastic that is floated on the surface of the nutrient solution.
 That way, the solution level never drops below the roots.